Connor Pain: Central Coast Mariners

 Pain moved to the Central Coast Mariners in June 2016 in a swap deal for Mitch Austin.

 Pain made his debut for the Mariners against Perth Glory on 8 October 2016, putting on a man of the match performance in an eventual 3–3 draw.
 He scored his first goal for the club in a win over Adelaide United one month later with a powerful strike from outside the area.

 Western United

 On 14 April 2019 Pain signed for new A-League club, Western United.
+He played in the club’s first ever A-League Championship, in 2021–22.
+On 25 January 2023 he signed a three-year contract extension and was the first ever to play 100 games for Western United.

+Al-Orobah

+On 8 July 2023, Western United confirmed that Pain would leave the club to join Saudi First Division League side Al-Orobah.

+Al-Bukiryah

+On 18 July 2024, Pain joined Al-Bukiryah.

 International career

 Youth

 Pain was first called up to the Australian under-20 side for a tour of Europe in May 2013.
 He made his debut for the Young Socceroos in that tour, starting in a loss to the Netherlands in Emmen.
 He was subsequently selected in the squad for the 2013 FIFA U-20 World Cup.
 Pain played in all three of Australia's games in the tournament as they were eliminated in the group stage.

 Pain was named in the Australia under-23 squad for the 2013 AFC U-22 Championship.
 He played his first game for the Olyroos in a group stage win over Iran.
 In March 2016, Pain scored a double for the team in a win over Hong Kong in 2016 AFC U-23 Championship qualification.
 He was later named in the squad for the final tournament.